Alexander-Jordan/20-games-challenge/README.md

 This simply means that every game should have:

-- Menus (main, settings, and pause)
+- Some simple menu (main, pause, and/or settings)
 - One level (no more, no less)
 - Win & loose conditions
 - Zero bugs (yelp, good luck!)